citrusvanilla/tinyflux/docs/source/time.rst

         If you need to keep the original, non-UTC timezone along with the dataset, consider adding a ``tag`` to your point indicating the timezone, for easier conversion after retrieval.
 TinyFlux will not assume nor attempt to store the timezone of your data for you.

 5.  ``time`` is set with a ``datetime`` object that is timezone-aware and the timezone is UTC.
 This is the easiest way to handle time.
-If needed, infomation about the timezone is stored in a tag.
+If needed, information about the timezone is stored in a tag.

     >>> from datetime import datetime, timezone
     >>> from tinyflux import TinyFlux, Point